38th Annual Product

 Milford, PA

 Angela Lambert has over two decades of experience in product safety, warnings, and liability.
-In her role at Clarion Safety, she collaborates with manufacturers – as well as industry partners and advocates – on labels, signs and markings that can help reduce risk and protect people.
-That includes having a keen understanding of visual safety communication standards, as well as safety label content/design, color systems and print production.
-From a standards perspective, Ms. Lambert is actively involved at the leadership level in the ANSI and ISO standards for product safety.
-She is chair of the ANSI Z535.1 subcommittee, leading the standard that focuses on colors used in visual safety communication.
-She is a member of the ANSI Z535.7 subcommittee, part of a small group of experts championed the development of this new standard, leading to its publication in late 2024.
-She is also a delegate representative to the ANSI Z535 committee, to the ISO/TC 145 SC2 WG 1 committee (responsible for the library of ISO 7010 registered symbols and the ISO 3864 set of standards), and to ISO/TC 283 (responsible for the ISO 45001 standard).
-Additionally, she is the liaison for ISO/TC 145 to ISO/TC 283
+In her role at Clarion Safety, she collaborates with manufacturers, industry partners, and advocates on labels, signs, and markings that can help reduce risk and protect people.
+She has a keen understanding of visual safety communication standards, as well as safety label content, design, color systems, and print production.
+Angela is actively involved at the leadership level in the ANSI and ISO standards for product safety, is chair of the ANSI Z535.1 subcommittee, and is a delegate representative to the ANSI Z535 committee, to the ISO/TC 145 SC2 WG 1 committee, and to ISO/TC 283.